 You may donate sick time off to another eligible employee working at UT Austin if the recipient has exhausted their own sick time off balance, including any time the employee may be eligible to withdraw from the Sick Leave Pool (SLP).
 The recipient may use the donated sick time off for permitted uses found in HOP 5-4210, Sick Leave.
 FMLA will run concurrently with donated sick time off as applicable.

-Donated sick time off may be taxable to the donor.
+Donated sick time off may be taxable to the donor if the recipient has not exhausted all of their paid time off.
 Hours deemed taxable are multiplied by the donor's hourly wage and added to a future paycheck as taxable income.
 Please contact Payroll Services for more information on how taxes are calculated.

-Donated sick time off may be tax exempt if the recipient is the donor's legally married spouse or if the need for sick time off qualifies as a medical emergency pursuant to IRS guidelines.
+Donated sick time off may be tax exempt if the recipient is the donor's legally married spouse or if the need for sick time off qualifies as a medical emergency pursuant to IRS guidelines and the recipient has exhausted all of their paid time off.
 Medical emergency determination will not be known until the recipient's need has been asessed by Leave Management.
 An employee may not provide or receive remuneration or a gift in exchange for donated sick time off.

 Unlike accrued sick time off, donated sick time off is not eligible for transfer to another state agency or for payment to an estate upon death of the recipient.